THE LAST WALK

 I am a collector.
-I collect lost buttons, parted from their hapless owners and abandoned in the gutters, sidewalks, cracks and crevices of cities around the world: New York, Beijing, Venice, Berlin, Rome, Los Angeles, Brussels, Bologna, Florence, Amsterdam, Utrecht, Bergen, Munich, Bayreuth, Stuttgart.
-To restore its dignity, its individuality, and pride of place, I mount each of the over 800 buttons, on its own, 2 x 2, canvas.
-But in joining the collection, the button is once again lost in a sea of similarly lost buttons.
+I collect lost buttons, parted from their hapless owners and abandoned in the gutters, sidewalks, cracks and crevices of cities around the world: New York, Beijing, Venice, Berlin, Rome, Los Angeles, Brussels, Bologna, Florence, Amsterdam, Utrecht, Bergen, Munich, Bayreuth, Stuttgart, Reykjavik, Turin, Plymouth, Salt Lake City.
+I mount each of the over 1200 buttons, on its own, 2 x 2, canvas.

-I am a traveler.
-Not a member of the tourist hordes.
-To capture the tension between “the traveler’s” desire for individuality and simultaneous dependence on technology created for the tourist masses, I created uniforms for an army of dancing leisure travelers, a chorus line of pleasure seekers.
+I am a traveler, not a tourist.
+I belong to an army of dancing leisure travelers, a chorus line of pleasure seekers.
 Though seemingly similar, no two leotards are alike.
 I added hand-stitched appliqués of the Boeing 747, based on my own renderings of the “Tourist Jet,” to the mass-manufactured leotards made by anonymous factory workers in China.

 THE NEW AUSTERITY